Introduction: The Evolving Chain-of-thought

 ans = value_of_house - cost_of_repair - cost_of_original_house

-Then they solve the program using the SymPy library https://www.sympy.org/en/index.html.
-This is the general idea.
+The authors used the SymPy library to execute the code.
+The model picks up this code structure from demonstration examples in the prompt.
 You can design more complex demonstartions where the program is an intermidate step.

 Program-aided Language Models (Poster, ICML 2023)